Stand Out With an Undergraduate Degree From Webster

 What Can You Do With a Media Production BA?

-When you graduate with your BS in Media Production from Webster, you’ll be prepared for some of the most exciting multimedia production jobs, including:
+Our graduates are also prepared to continue on to graduate programs to build on the skills and knowledge they accrue at Webster.
+With your BS in Media Production from Webster, you’ll be prepared for some of the most exciting multimedia production jobs, including:

 • Special FX Artist